queryluke/masseffect-5e-data/data/powers/siege-pulse.md

   description: Each creature that takes psychic damage from siege pulse has disadvantage on its melee or ranged
     attack rolls until the start of your next turn.
 ---
-Spend 5 shield points as you overload your shield capacitors causing a loud, kinetic wave to erupt in a <me-distance length="10" adj/> radius sphere centered on you.
+Spend 5 shield points as you overload your shield capacitors causing a loud, kinetic wave to erupt in a <me-distance length="10" adj/>-radius sphere centered on you.
 Each creature within the sphere becomes <me-condition id="deafened"/> and must make a Constitution saving throw (DC 8 + proficiency bonus).
 On a failed save, a creature takes 2d8 psychic damage and is <me-condition id="stunned"/> until the end of your next turn.
 On a successful save, a creature